 O. Henry Prize for "Merry-Go-Sorry," inspired by the West Memphis 3 ; first published in Alaska Quarterly Review

-Virginia Literary Awards, finalist for The Quick-Change Artist: Stories
+Virginia Literary Awards, finalist, The Quick-Change Artist: Stories

 Teaching